Chapter 25 : Carry That Weight

 I smiled slyly.
 “Like the side of him that does the Electric Slide?”

 Lily blushed.
-“You were listening, weren’t you.
+“You were eavesdropping!
 Well, we had been discussing music during patrol, and he’s not too familiar with Muggle music and dance.
 He was so confused by the idea of disco that I told him I’d teach him.
 And then after patrol we found a little dance studio room – I’d had no idea Hogwarts had one, but there’s one on this floor – and I taught him the Electric Slide.
 He’s a quick learner.
 We had a lot of fun.”

 “So you think you two could actually be friends?”